-We involved our internal specialist in evaluating the methodologies and the assumptions used in the impairment testing analyses for goodwill and investment in Micro Benefits Limited .
-These assumptions include discount rates, annual revenue growth rates, long-term growth rates and EBITDA margins.
-We compared the key assumptions used, such as annual revenue growth rates, long-term growth rates and EBITDA margins against the historical performance of the subsidiaries and associate and other relevant external data, taking into consideration the impact associated with the COVID-19 pandemic.
+We involved our internal specialist in evaluating the methodologies and the assumptions used in the impairment testing analyses for goodwill and investment in Micro Benefits Limited.
+These assumptions include discount rates, annual revenue growth rates, long-term growth rates and EBITDA margin.
+We compared the key assumptions used, such as annual revenue growth rates, long-term growth rates and EBITDA margin against the historical performance of the subsidiaries and associate and other relevant external data, taking into consideration the current economic environment.
 We tested the parameters used in the determination of the discount rates against market data.
 We also reviewed the Group's disclosures about those assumptions to which the outcome of the impairment test is most sensitive; specifically those that have the most significant effect on the determination of the recoverable amount of goodwill and investment in Micro Benefits Limited.